 Speeding is a major factor in accidents in the metro Atlanta region and across Georgia.
 In fact, this is the number one factor in auto accidents across the United States, causing more deaths every year than even drunk driving.
 Far too many drivers ignore speed limits, or drive far too fast for existing road and weather conditions, or as the results of the study show, misuse the existing technology in their car that is specifically designed to prevent accidents related to speeding.

 Speeding – related accidents are typically devastating accidents that result in catastrophic injuries, and, very often, fatalities.
 That is because these are typically high- impact accidents.
 When a car that is travelling at high speeds collides with another car, even one that is travelling at lower speeds, the results are devastating for the occupants of both vehicles.
 Fatalities are common in these accidents.

 Auto safety features like adaptive cruise control actually reduce the risks of speeding accidents, provided motorists use these responsibly.
 Remember to start from your home with plenty of time to reach your destination in order to avoid the need for driving at high speeds.
 Always stay within posted speed limits, and remember to take weather and traffic conditions into account while driving.
 Wet, rainy or icy weather can make roads slippery.
 Drop your speeds when you are driving in such conditions.
 Similarly, congested highways, or busy streets will require motorists to adjust their speeds accordingly.

-If you or a loved one have been injured in a speeding- related accident, talk to an Atlanta car accident attorney at the Katz Law Firm, and discuss your legal options for a claim for damages.
+If you or a loved one have been injured in a speeding- related accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and discuss your legal options for a claim for damages.
 You may qualify for economic as well as non-economic types of compensation.
 Talk to an attorney to discuss your case.